 This Netflix-distributed documentary dives into the complex case of Meredith Kircher’s murder in 2007 while focusing on Amanda Knox, an American exchange student who was roommates with the victim and therefore a serious suspect.
 At only 20 years of age, she was convicted and spent four years in an Italian prison for a murder she did not commit.
 With a suspenseful combination of archive footage and interviews of the people connected to the occurrence, Amanda is ready to tell her story to the world — a disastrous incident that’ll grab your attention without a doubt.

 37. The Death and Life of Marsha P. Johnson (2017)

 As the title suggests, here we are with a documentary full of rich content concerning an important theme and individual who goes by the name of Marsha P. Johnson.
 Marsha was an African American drag queen and activist for gay and transvestite rights.
-Although facing difficult situations and downgrading forces, she was always full of life and the memories her friends kept of her are joyful and powerful.
-On July 6 of the year 1992, she was found dead in a river, opening a mysterious case ready to be investigated.
+Although facing difficult situations and downgrading forces, she was always full of life and the memories her friends have of her are joyful and pleasant.
+On July 6, 1992, she was found dead in a river, opening a mysterious case ready to be investigated.
 In between archive materials and interviews, activist Victoria Cruz takes the lead and opens doors into the death of Marsha P. Johnson.